 In the heart of Co.
 Cavan lies an unusual archaeological feature: a stone row, or alignment, named after one of Ireland's greatest loved mythological heroes, Fionn Mac Cumhaill.

-The stone row is in alignment with NW – SE, and is located on the North side of of a high ridge known as Shantemon Hill.
-There is also a sixth stone, now recumbent, and local tradition indicates that this is Fionn’s thumb…although that would give him a total of six digits on one hand, not a story I have ever heard before about the great man himself!
+The stone row is in alignment with NW – SE, and is located on the North side of a high ridge known as Shantemon Hill.
+There is also a sixth stone, now recumbent, and local tradition indicates that this is Fionn’s thumb… although that would give him a total of six digits on one hand, not a story I have ever heard before about the great man himself!

-The summit of of Shantemon, (in Irish known as Seantuimin/ Seantóman) is only 218 m high, yet commands fine views over the hills and lakes of Cavan.
+The summit of Shantemon, (in Irish known as Seantuimin/ Seantóman) is only 218 m high, yet commands fine views over the hills and lakes of Cavan.
 Here, a trig point marks the highest spot, and one can see the remains of an old stone fort.
 In fact, although there is very little information to go on, it seems that this hill and fort may have been the site of ancient inauguration ceremonies for the chieftains of East Bréifne from 1100AD until 1700AD, and most likely even earlier.